zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 If a client of the gateway is getting rate limited, they will get a `429` HTTP response code.
 There will also be some headers included to indicate when they will be able to make requests again.
 Below is a sample rate limited response from the gateway.
 The `Retry-After` header, shows the number of seconds before you may attempt a new request.
-The `X-Rate-Limit` header shows the number of requests per hour, which the client is allowed to make.
+The informational `X-Rate-Limit` header always shows the number of requests per hour which the client is allowed to make, regardless of which `period` is used when configuring the rate-limit.

 ```sh
 curl -i -H "Authorization: Bearer $FDA" https://fgtestapp.smart-product-platform-test.zalan.do/limited/me